300 ppp (download)

 In 1968 he started working with Horace Silver, and the next year he became a regular member of the George Benson Quartet, appearing on the Johnny Carson Show.
 In 1969 Alvin worked with Stanley Turrentine, and was featured on several TV shows.

 In November 1970, trumpet star Charles Tolliver hired Alvin for his first European tour.
 Alvin stayed with Tolliver on and off for about eight years: during this period he also worked with Milt Jackson, Leon Thomas, Pharoah Sanders and Wild Bill Davis.
-By 1979, Alvin decided to settle in Europe, and moved to Geneva, Switzerland, where he has been residing for more than thirty years.
+By 1979, Alvin decided to settle in Europe, and moved to Geneva, Switzerland, where he has been residing for more than forty years.
+He officially became a Swiss citizen in January 2000.

 In 1982 Alvin founded his own record company, Nilva Records, and for the next decade produced records for Bill Saxton, John Collins, Junior Mance, Ronnie Mathews, Ray Drummond, John Hicks and may others.

-During the eighties, and until his untimely death, Alvin was a member of the Kenny Drew Trio, which also featured the Danish bassist Niels-Henning Ørsted Pedersen.
-This trio became immensely popular both in Japan and Europe, recording several CD’s and DVD’s for the Japanese label Alpha Records.
+During the eighties, and until his untimely death in 1993, Alvin was a member of the Kenny Drew Trio, which also featured the late Danish bassist Niels-Henning Ørsted Pedersen.
+This trio became immensely popular both in Japan and Europe, recording many CD’s and DVD’s for the Japanese label Alpha Records.